rohit2git/Azure-OAI-workshop/0- Requirements/README.md

 ```

 ### Create a sample Azure SQL DB with Adventureworks sample data
+#### As most of you working in common Azure subscriptions, make sure you have unique identifier(ex. your name,id etc) for Azure resources you create in order to easily identified.

 * Open the workshop repo folder in VS Code editor.

 * Insert your [subscription ID](https://learn.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id#find-your-azure-subscription) in the file [createAll.ps1](./scripts/createAll.ps1).
 Add your unique identifier in YOUR_UNIQUE_IDENTIFIER you are using common Azure subscription.
 Add Azure region given to you.
 Save the file.